Get started with EFA and NCCL for ML workloads on Amazon EC2 - Amazon Elastic Compute Cloud

 2. For Firewall (security groups), choose Select existing security group, and then select the security group that you created in the previous step.

-3. Expand the Advanced network configuration section, and for Elastic Fabric Adapter, select Enable.
+3. Expand the Advanced network configuration section.

 8. In the Storage section, configure the volumes as needed.